needle-mirror/com.unity.asset-manager-for-unity/Documentation~/preferences.md

 When enabled, the dependencies of an uploaded asset point to the version with the **Latest** version label.
 When disabled, the uploaded asset points to fixed versions of its dependencies.

+### Allow individual dependency version selection during upload

+When enabled, you will be able to select the version or the version label of each dependency when uploading an asset.
+This allows for more granular control over which versions of dependencies are used in the uploaded asset.

 > **Note**:
 > This setting only applies when the Dependencies upload option is set to Separate.
 If Embedded or Ignore is selected, this setting has no effect.